ManoloPueblo75/TinyTroupe/Principles-and-mechanisms.md

   3. **Persona-based**: allows detailed specification of personas: age, occupation, skills, tastes, opinions, etc.
   4. **Multiagent**: allows multiagent interaction under well-defined environmental constraints.
   5. **Utilities-heavy**: provides many mechanisms to facilitate specifications, simulations, extractions, reports, validations, etc. This is one area in which dealing with *simulations* differs significantly from *assistance* tools.
+  6. **Experiment-oriented**: simulations are defined, run, analyzed and refined by an *experimenter* iteratively; suitable experimentation tools are thus provided. *See one of our [previous paper](https://www.microsoft.com/en-us/research/publication/the-case-for-experiment-oriented-computing/) for more on this.*

 ## Assistants vs. Simulators